mickfuzz/phd4/_posts/thesis_chapters/2025-1-7-Culture.md

 Metaphors are another vehicle to explore concepts, and different means of representation are a valid from of inclusive communication [UDL link]   -->

-### The use of concepts of mediation and dual stimulation in this exploration of the development of agency -

-As previously explored, varied conceptions of agency exist including: instrumental, authorial and transformative agency [@matusov_mapping_2016].
-(See methodology chapter).

 <!-- This section explores these conceptions using the core AT concepts of mediation and dual stimulation explored in Chapter 3 to illuminate pedagogical development related to the interaction of designed and emergent tools and processes, shedding light on dimensions of participant agency. -->

-To summarise similarities and distinctions between mediation and double stimulation  [@isaac_cultural_2022], it is beyond an instrumental approach to provoke change in the enviroment.

 <!-- Hopwood [@hopwood_agency_2022] explores varied interpretations between mediation and double stimulation, exposing varied interpretations of mediation and ds's special interpretation by Sannino, and the difficulties of then comparing the models of agency.     -->

 <!-- DROP?
 While the affordances built into the code playground are valid secondary stimuli in initial in helping to seed initial activity, supporting documentation can be seen as a form of secondary stimulation more aligned to the process of building agency. -->

 <!-- RETURNING TO THE TENSIONS OF AUTHENCITY IN CH.5 AND TABLE AND IMPACT ON AGENCY. -->
 <!-- Other tensions were resolved with more fundamental shifts to the overall structure of the activity which can be said to align more closely with the concept of transformative (authorial agency) agency.